 Our South Florida law firm, Wolf & Pravato, promises all clients that their cases are guaranteed to be handled by an experienced personal injury attorney, coupled with the most innovative and knowledgeable legal support staff in the profession.

 We have a reputation of being a progressive Florida personal injury law firm in Fort Lauderdale and South Florida in general, and have been trusted within the legal community, often being called upon to handle cases that other personal injury law firms may not be able to completely handle on their own.
-Whether by trial or strategic negotiation, Wolf & Pravato wants its clients to be able to return to a normal life, and thus its team will dedicate their time to providing tireless legal representation in every aspect of each and every client’s case.
+Whether by trial or strategic negotiation, the law offices of Wolf & Pravato wants its clients to be able to return to a normal life, and thus its team will dedicate their time to providing tireless legal representation in every aspect of each and every client’s case.

-At Wolf & Pravato, we always have our clients’ best interest in mind.
+At Wolf & Pravato, we always have our clients’ best interests in mind.
 Personal injury cases can sometimes become complicated, requiring a skilled, experienced attorney to handle them correctly.
 We are ready and able to gather all evidence and retain preeminent experts to review and analyze the facts and circumstances in a timely manner.
 We are dedicated to building cases to achieve outstanding results for our clients, even in the most difficult and complex cases.
-No matter what type of injury claim you are pursuing, our talented, experienced and compassionate team of attorneys is here for you.
+No matter what type of injury claim you are pursuing, our talented, experienced, and compassionate team of attorneys is here for you.
 We are sensitive to the special needs of our injured clients, especially when it comes to the elderly, as we understand the sensitivity of these cases.
 It is extremely crucial in these situations to make sure you are documenting everything that could be of help to us when reviewing your case so that if your case goes to trial, our attorneys can convey to a jury, through argument, expert witnesses and state-of-the-art trial exhibits, your damages, suffering and future care requirements.